Sunday, July 02, 2017

 - Someone breaks their finger back into place.

 - Nemesis has his ankles shot out.

 - Someone is seen bleeding out of their eyes and nose.

-Resident Evil: Apocalypse has its moments.
-The film is bigger, the action set-pieces are grand and we have a lot more creature feature effects.
+Resident Evil: Apocalypse has some moments.
+The sequel is bigger, the action set-pieces are grand, and we have a lot more creature feature effects.
 Milla Jovovich is still the standout and holds the story together.
-Sadly, with all those elements, they aren't enough to drag this movie into the fresh for me.
-Some terrible directing choice by Alexander Witt, not enough Jill Valentine or Nemesis and Mike Epps playing the worst character in the entire series makes this sequel feel very inferior to the original.
+Sadly, with all those elements, they aren't enough to drag this movie into fresh territory for me.
+Some terrible directing choices made by Alexander Witt, not enough Jill Valentine or Nemesis and Mike Epps playing the worst character in the entire series makes this sequel feel very inferior to the original.